clef/handbook/Employment Policies/Working Remotely.md

 ## Policies

-The majority of policies that support remote work in Clef apply to everyone at Clef, not just remote workers.
+The majority of policies that support remote work in Comake apply to everyone at Comake, not just remote workers.
 The primary documents that outline these policies are:

 * [Effective Meetings](https://github.com/clef/handbook/blob/master/Operations%20Documents/Effective%20Meetings.md)
 * [Communication and Transparency](https://github.com/clef/handbook/blob/master/Onboarding%20Documents/Communication%20and%20Transparency.md)